 Steroid injections – ;are used best when treating soft-tissue damage to the hips and are nearly always given with a local anaesthetic although technology now means it is possible to have an ultrasound-guided injection.

 Bisphosphonates – are given to slow down bone loss and reduce the likelihood of fractures.
 They are commonly given in the treatment of Paget’s disease.

 NSAIDs – may be prescribed by your GP as a strong painkiller but will be done so only if the doctor is confident that there will be little or no side effects, and that they don’t conflict with any existing medication.

 How Adjustamatic can help

-With around one million people contacting the NHS for effective hip pain relief every year and around 15% of those patients going on to have a hip or knee replacements, the call for adjustable beds and chairs has never been greater.
+With around one million people contacting the NHS for effective hip pain relief every year and around 15% of those patients going on to have a hip or knee replacements, the call for adjustable beds and riser recliner chairs has never been greater.

 At Adjustamatic we offer the best possible solutions to assist those who are looking for hip pain relief, we are also confident that our range of hip pain mattresses and hip replacement chairs will provide excellent after care and aid recovery.

 Those who suffer from osteoarthritis or other hip problems can use our products to help take the weight of their feet and hips as will as use built in massage technology to both relax and promote healthy circulation.